-Signup Bonus: Cardholders can earn 40,000 if they spend $2,000 in the first three months.
-They can also earn 5,000 bonus points if they add an authorized user in the same timeframe and make a purchase.
+Signup Bonus: Cardholders can earn 40,000 if they spend $3,000 in the first three months.
+They can also earn an additional 20,000 bonus points if they spend $6,000 total on purchases within the first 6 months of account opening.

 The Big Extras: You’ll get a free night at a Category 1-4 hotel every year after your account anniversary.
 Cardholders also receive automatic Discoverist status, which entitles them to a preferred room within the room type booked upon arrival, premium internet, a 2 p.m. late check-out upon request and more.
 This card has no foreign transaction fees.